Grades General Information

 - If you click submit and have not recorded a grade for a student you may enter a grade for that student through the Faculty & Advising Center until the final grade deadline for the semester.

-- After a grade has been submitted, if you need to make a change due to an error in calculation, a Special Grade Report form must be submitted to the Office of the University Registrar.
+- After a grade has been submitted, if you need to make a change due to an error in calculation, the Change of Grade (Special Grade Report) online form must be submitted.

 - It is important to submit grades as soon as possible, but you do have until the grade deadline to submit all of your semester grades.

-The grading system for reporting spring semester final grades will be available Friday, of the final week of classes, after 6:00 p.m.
+The grading system for reporting semester final grades will be available Monday, of finals week, at 10:00 AM.
 Note: grades CANNOT be entered using Internet Explorer 8; please ensure your browser is updated.
 Instructions for using the system:

 - Log in to the Faculty & Advising Center using your OHIO ID and password.

 - On the Teaching tab select "Class List/Grading."
 Note: Only the faculty/instructors listed in PeopleSoft as the instructors for the class may enter and submit grades.